cbonoz/fevm22/README.md

 `yarn; yarn start`

 Datamarket should now be running on port 3000.

-<b>Note this project is currently a prototype and would require additional work to be production ready on FEVM mainnet.</b>

 ### Potential future work
 * Add a usage fee that takes a small percentage of each purchase.
 This could be easily added to the checkout flow - for now the purchases are completely free.